innxrmxst/mssql-relay-lab/README.md

 1. Disable firewall.
 2. Setup domain privileged user account as a service account for the MSSQL service.

+By default, the service runs as NT SERVICE\mssqlserver , but many database admins modify the service to run as a domain user so that it may interact with other servers, services, and resources in the domain.

 ![mssql_xp_dirtree_multiple_coerce](https://github.com/innxrmxst/mssql-relay-lab/blob/main/mssql2smb/images/mssql_xp_dirtree_multiple_coerce.png)

 ## Setup a ntlmrelayx listener